coach-plus/android/README.md

 New features can be tested using the Coach+ Early Access version.
 Note that you can't access productive data when using Coach+ Early Access.

 ## Create new Release (Owners only)
-Make sure that you increment the versionCode and versionName in `/app/build.gradle` for every release.
+Make sure that you increment the versionName manually in `/app/build.gradle` for every release to production.
-Otherwise the upload to Google Play will fail.
+The versionCode is incremented automatically via a fastlane plugin.

 ```
-versionCode 13
 versionName "1.1.4"
 ```